jyotik03/BitBasket-Ecomshop/README.md

 <!-- About this project -->

 # **🚀Web3.0 E-commerce Shop 🛒🏪🏬🛍️**
-This is an e-commerce shop build completely with **Blockchain** technology.
-It's build on Ethereum Blockchain.
-Here you can register your products for sale, also buy some listed products from store.
-You have to confirm the purchases in order to complete the transaction.
+This project is a groundbreaking e-commerce shop fully integrated with blockchain technology, specifically built on the Ethereum Blockchain.
+It allows users to register products for sale and purchase listed products from the store, ensuring transaction completion through purchase confirmations.

 <p align="center">